alantech/alanlang-docs/src/handlers.md

 #### Handlers

 Handlers are special functions that are triggered by events emitted to the event loop.
-They are the root of all stacks in `alan`.
+They are the root of all stacks in Alan.
 Like many languages with event loops, multiple handlers can exist for a single event.

 Event handler functions *must* always have a `void` return.
 From the perspective of the language, handlers are self-contained side-effects.